joshlong-attic/2025-devnexus-bootiful-ai/README.md

 ## josh prompts:
 - DP says "SDKs" (he'll show anthropic website in the MCP), christian and golden hair
-- DP talks about workflow patterns: "wait, doc, are you saying we could use (Spring Integration, Spring Batch, Spring Cloud Data Flow, Spring Cloud Stream, Camel, Flowable, a freaking ForkJoinPool) + Spring AI?" (he says yes to each of them)
+- DP talks about workflow patterns: "wait, doc, are you saying we could use (Spring Integration, Spring Batch, Spring Statemachine, Spring Cloud Stream, Camel, Flowable, a freaking ForkJoinPool, or even just a freaking loop??) + Spring AI?" (he says yes to each of them)

 ## tool descriptions
 - `schedule an appointment to visit or adopt a dog`